nothrem/Zend_Db_Query/README.md

      * ORDER BY `u`.`id`
      * LIMIT 1
      */

+You must define the table names for joins and columns in case you update more table since the method ```column()``` cannot detect column names from their definitions and the column names would become ambiguous.

 Note that you can use other methods for INSERT and UPDATE but their values will not be included in the result, e.g.: